-- 2 cloves garlic, diced
+- 2 cloves garlic smashed

-- 2 cups fresh basil leaves, packed, without the stems
+- 2 cups fresh basil leaves packed, without the stems

-- 1 cup arugula
+- 1 cup arugula or kale

-- 1 avocado, peeled and pitted
+- 1 avocado peeled and pitted

-- 1 tablespoons lemon juice
+- 1 tablespoon lemon juice

-- ⅛ teaspoon sea salt
+- 1/8 teaspoon sea salt

 - Freshly ground pepper

-- ¼ cup good quality extra virgin olive oil
+- 1/4 cup good quality extra virgin olive oil

 - Place the pine nuts, garlic, basil, arugula, avocado, lemon juice, salt and pepper in the bowl of a food processor fitted with a steel blade and pulse on and off until minced.